Sayber2th/GameplayAbilitySystem_Aura/README.md

 //* Lessons learnt *//

-This project/course has taught me many new concepts of game development and improved my existing skills.
+This project/course has taught me many new game development concepts and improved my existing skills.
 They are as follows:-
 1) Learning to debug code and to do so efficiently by reading the call stack recognising the important call stack path.
-2) Writing modular, easy-to-refactor code that takes into account the possibility of future additions/changes.
+2) Writing modular, easy-to-refactor code that considers the possibility of future additions/changes.
 3) Improving my skill of writing clean and easy-to-read code.
 4) Getting better at solving technical issues that may arise while working with coding software.
 5) Learning what it takes to set up a game for multiplayer.
 6) Improving my workflow for writing code.
+7) Learning to organise C++ scripts in appropriate folders for better useability.